-In addition, you may not be able to use any transferred KiwiSaver funds to access Australia’s First Home Super Saver Scheme.
-The decision is up to the Australian Taxation Office (ATO), which will provide a ruling debased on your individual circumstances.
+You may not be able to use any transferred KiwiSaver funds to access Australia’s First Home Super Saver Scheme either.
+The decision is up to the Australian Taxation Office (ATO), which will provide a ruling based on your individual circumstances.

 Once your KiwiSaver funds are transferred to an Australian fund, they are subject to Australian super legislation, except for the age at which you can access your funds.
-Any New Zealand-sourced transferred funds cannot be accessed until you reach the New Zealand retirement age, which is currently 65.
+Any New Zealand-sourced transferred funds cannot be accessed until you reach the New Zealand superannuation eligibility age, which is currently 65.

 Any Australian-sourced funds can be accessed when you meet a condition of release.
 Except for special early access circumstances, you can only access Australian super once you’ve reached your preservation age and met a condition of release (such as retiring or turning 65).
 Your preservation age in Australia is between 55 and 60, depending on your date of birth.

 Which Australian super funds accept transfers from KiwiSaver?

 Unfortunately it’s not compulsory for Australian super funds to accept KiwiSaver transfers and very few do.